mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 ## Random Bag
 Tetrominos are randomly selected during gameplay.
 But how do we generate random numbers at compiletime?

 Template Nibbler randomly placed food pieces in its game world using a linear feedback shift reduce register based compiletime random number generator.
-But encoding binary as `std::integer_sequences<bool, ...>` may have been slight case of template overkill.
+But encoding binary as `std::integer_sequences<bool, ...>` may have been a slight case of template overkill.

 A linear congruent generator accomplishes much the same in six lines of rather boring code.